tanviranjum1/tanviranjum1/README.md

 <br/>
 🗓️ *Published at IEEE 12th CCWC, Las Vegas ’22*
 <br/>
-🛠️ *Python · TensorFlow · Keras · Grad-CAM*
+🛠️ *Python · TensorFlow · Keras · Grad-CA*

 * Led and first-authored a research paper achieving **97% accuracy** on the COVIDx dataset for COVID-19 detection from X-ray images.
 * Developed and implemented interpretable saliency maps using Grad-CAM for enhanced model explainability, aiding radiologists in result verification.